ivmai/bdwgc/doc/gcdescr.md

 linked using the first word in the object.
 In most cases this means they require considerably less time.

-Local free lists are treated buy most of the rest of the collector as though they were in-use reachable data.
+Local free lists are treated by most of the rest of the collector as though they were in-use reachable data.
 This requires some care, since pointer-free objects are not normally traced, and hence a special tracing procedure is required to mark all objects on pointer-free and gcj local free lists.